anitagraser/QGIS2OllamaMCP/README.md

 You can launch an example conversation using:

-`python src/qgis_mcp/qgis_mcp_client.py `
+`python src/qgis_mcp/qgis_mcp_client.py`

+Note: you need to update the project file path to point to a project file on your machine.

 ![alt text](/assets/imgs/convo.png)

-Note: you need to update the project file path to point to a project file on your machine.
+Then launch the interactive client to start experimenting:

+`python src/qgis_mcp/qgis_mcp_client_interactive.py`